SPLENTO and the GDPR

 Splento is committed to transparency, control and accountability.

-- Transparency: Our Data Policy will remain the single consolidated place that maps out the ways in which we use data and process people's personal information.
+- Transparency: Our Data Policy is the single consolidated place that maps out the ways in which we use data and process people's personal information.

-- Accountability: We are accountable for our privacy practices, which includes updating our existing compliance program to ensure that we are adequately documenting our GDPR review and compliance.
+- Accountability: We are accountable for our privacy practices, which includes updating our existing compliance program to ensure that we are adequately documenting our UK/GDPR review and compliance.

-- It is important to remember that you, as the business customer and the data controller, have specific legal obligations under the GDPR.
+- It is important to remember that you, as the business customer and the data controller, have specific legal obligations under the UK/GDPR.

-- Remember, however, that no provider can offer to “solve” GDPR compliance for you.
+- Remember, however, that no provider can offer to “solve” UK/GDPR compliance for you.